About Heterodera schachtii

 Genome Assembly & Annotation

 The draft genome assembly was produced by The H. schachtii genome sequencing consortium.
-The assembly uses a combination of Pacific Biosciences sequencing, and Illumina sequencing.
+As described by Shahid Siddique et al., (2022), the assembly uses a combination of Pacific Biosciences sequencing, and Illumina sequencing.
 PacBio reads were assembled using wtdbg2.
 The assembly was submitted to decontamination with BlobTools, upgrade with FinisherSC, scaffolding with SSPACE_longread and gapFinisher, polishing with PacBio's smrttools and Pilon using the raw PacBio reads and the Illumina reads.

 |Data Source||The H. schachtii genome sequencing consortium|